Geet-George/JOANNE/Level_2/README.md

 <sup>*</sup> - variables haven't been included in the data in the current version, as they need to go through further quality checks.

+Note that file names of the soundings are not always indicative of launch times, although this will be the case for most soundings.
+The attribute `Launch_time_(UTC)` in every sounding file should be considered as the final authority on launch time.

 </div>
 <div id="quality_control">
     <h1>